-Concord Gasholder Engineering Investigations Moving Forward
+Concord Gasholder Engineering Investigations Under Way

 Team assessing underground structures to prepare for next phase of work

-In December 2025, the Concord Gasholder project team will be investigating the subterranean portions of the Gasholder to finalize next-phase preparatory work, including engineering plans.
-The engineers plan to assess and document the structures inside the Gasholder tank to verify that they are sufficient to support additional weight during future roof restoration work.
-The hope is to begin the next phase of restoration on this last-of-its-kind landmark in 2026.
+In December 2025, the Concord Gasholder project team investigated the underground portions of the Gasholder to finalize next-phase preparatory work, including engineering plans.
+The goals are to assess and document the structures under the metal tank to verify that they are sufficient to support additional weight during future roof restoration work.
+Though the entire investigation was conducted underground, there was plenty of activity on site, and robust public interest and news coverage.

-The team hopes to have an engineering report in early 2026 after the engineers have analyzed the data and finalized next steps.
+The team hopes to have an engineering report in early 2026 after the engineers have analyzed the data and finalized next steps, and to begin the next phase of restoration on this last-of-its-kind landmark in 2026.

 The campaign to save and repurpose the 1888 Concord, NH Gasholder has made tremendous progress toward protecting this last-of-its-kind landmark for public benefit.
 Property owner Liberty, the City of Concord, and the New Hampshire Preservation Alliance have collaborated to put the Gasholder project on the road to success, with broad support from the community.
 With the structure stabilized, the project partners are moving forward with a new phase of complex restoration work.
 The project has been thoroughly documented, including in this video celebrating the history and relevance of the Concord Gasholder.